Any Light Particle Searches with ALPS II: Description of the first science campaign: Performance of the Optical System

-This is an important parameter as it plays a direct role in the calibration of $C^{\rm veto}_{{\rm open},j}$ in terms of optical power.
-It can also be used to estimate the optical losses in the path from the \ac{RC} output mirror to the veto \ac{PD} discussed in the following section.
 The DC conversion gain $G_{\!_{\rm DC,veto}}$ of the veto detection system was measured by varying the power incident on the veto detector, and measuring the voltage at the monitoring point used during the maintenance periods.
 This gave a value of $G_{\!_{\rm DC,veto}}=86\pm1$\,V/mW.
 The error in this measurement is due to the variance in the results over multiple measurements.
 The primary reason for the difference between the AC and DC gain, was the presence of a three-way splitter in the AC path that allowed the veto \ac{PD} to also be used as the sensor for \ac{PLL}1.